jhunkeler/multihome/README.md

 * When I login nothing happens!

-    If your `/home/your_user/.bashrc` (often called by `~/.bash_profile`) makes a hard-coded reference to `/home/your_user/.bash_profile` the shell will enter an infinite loop.
+    If your shell RC (e.g. `~/.bashrc`) file makes a hardcoded reference to your shell profile (e.g. `~/.bash_profile`) the shell will enter an infinite loop.
 To interrupt this loop hit `ctrl-c` multiple times.
 Now edit your shell scripts, correct the problem, log out, and log back into the system.

 * Support my shell, heretic!